-The Mandalorian exclusive: First look inside season 2
+The Mandalorian exclusive: An inside look at season 2

 It was December 2019.
 The Mandalorian had been airing for only about a month on the nascent streaming service Disney+ when showrunner Jon Favreau saw an online photo of a large mural halfway across the world.
 The street art depicted his show’s cherubic, wide-eyed, Force-sensitive character peering solemnly from under a bridge.
 That was the moment, Favreau says, when he realized his series was becoming a phenomenon: The Mandalorian hadn’t yet aired in France — or anywhere in Europe, for that matter.